 Businesses can cut down on this type of fraud by thoroughly investigating their vendors.
 Organizations like the Better Business Bureau rate companies based on their trustworthiness, service and customer experiences.
 Before contracting with a company, it’s important for business owners to do their homework and research any third party vendors they’re considering.

 It’s also important for business owners to maintain accurate and honest financial records, as businesses that lie about their books for the purposes of securing a loan or other financing, can also engage in a form of white-collar crime.
-Any business owner who has been accused of a financial crime should speak to an experienced white collar crimes defense lawyer in Dallas at the Law Office of Broden & Mickelsen.
+Any business owner who has been accused of a financial crime should speak to an experienced white collar crimes defense lawyer in Dallas at the Broden & Mickelsen, LLP.
 These are serious cases, which is why it’s important to work with a criminal defense lawyer who regularly handles complex federal white collar crime matters.

 Prior results cannot and do not guarantee or predict a similar outcome with respect to any future case.